News and Notes from the Makers of Nexus | Sonatype Blog

 Functional Silos

-If you spent at least 10 minutes learning about DevOps, you have heard about the need to breakdown silos in the organization.
+If you spent at least 10 minutes learning about DevOps, you heard about the need to breakdown silos in the organization.
 Silos separate teams and hand-offs complicate the process.
 Two solutions include:

 • Modeling your organization with the principles of Conway's Law - structure an organization that resembles your goals

-• Creating a platform team that offers DevOps-as-a-Service
+• Creating a platform team that offers DevOps-as-a-service

 Hesitation to Change